PanyPy/coding-dojo-mern/03 - MERN/02 - React/06 - investment/README.md

 # Support it
-Prototype `01 - assigment` using props.
+Prototype `01 - assignment` using props.

 # Getting Started with Create React App